MarineAutonomy/Active-Heave-Compensation/RL Codes for AHC/DDPG-Keras/README.md

 1. PD Controller
 2. DDPG Algorithm

+Cases

-No disturbance and no measurement noise
+1. No disturbance and no measurement noise
-With offset
+2. With offset
-With disturbance but no measurement noise
+3. With disturbance but no measurement noise
-With measurement noise but no disturbance
+4. With measurement noise but no disturbance